The missing (A, D, r) diagram: Introduction

 In this paper, we focus on the case $(A,D,r)$ and completely solve it in the two-dimensional case ($n=2$), and partially in the general case $n\geq 3$.
 More precisely in the case $n=2$, we obtain universal inequalities involving the area of a plane convex set, its diameter and inradius, and we plot the corresponding Blaschke-Santal\'o diagram:

 To this aim, we will introduce two families of optimization problems for the area (or the volume in higher dimension) and then solve them.
 More precisely, we will tackle the issue of maximizing and minimizing the area with prescribed diameter and inradius.
 It turns out that the minimization problem has already been solved in the two dimensional case by M. Hernandez Cifre and G. Salinas \cite{Hernandez01}.
-The optimal set is known to be a two-cap body defined as the convex hull of a disk of radius $r$ with two points that are symmetric with respect to the center of the ball and at a distance $D$.
+The optimal set is known to be a two-cap body defined as the convex hull of a disk of radius $r$ {and illustrated on Fig.~\ref{fig:2cap}}. with two points that are symmetric with respect to the center of the ball and at a distance $D$.
 This result has been extended in three dimensions in \cite{YangZhang} but with an additional assumption.
 In this paper, we solve this minimization problem in full generality (see Theorem \ref{theo:SOmin}).

 Regarding the maximization problem, it is much harder and we are only able to solve it in the two-dimensional case.
-At first glance, it seems intuitive that the optimal shape should be a {\it spherical slice} defined as the intersection of a disk of diameter $D$ with a strip of width $2r$ (symmetric with respect to the center of the disk).
-Surprisingly, this is only true for "large" values of $D$ (more precisely for $D\geq \alpha r$ with $\alpha \simeq 2.388$, see Theorem \ref{theo:SOmax}), while the optimal set is some kind of nonagon made of 3 segments and 6 arcs of circle inscribed in an equilateral triangle for small values of $D$.
+At first glance, it seems intuitive that the optimal shape should be a {\it spherical slice} defined as the intersection of a disk of diameter $D$ with a strip of width $2r$, symmetric with respect to the center of the disk {(see Fig. \ref{Def2})}.
+Surprisingly, this is only true for "large" values of {$D/r$} (more precisely for $D\geq \alpha r$ with $\alpha \simeq 2.388$, see Theorem \ref{theo:SOmax}), {while for small values of $D/r$} the optimal set is some kind of nonagon made of 3 segments and 6 arcs of circle inscribed in an equilateral triangle {(see Fig.~\ref{figTD2})}.
 For the precise definition of this set, we refer to Definition \ref{defKE} hereafter.
 It is likely that this unexpected solution explains why this elementary {\it shape optimization} problem remained unsolved up to now.

 The article is organized as follows.
 Section \ref{sec:mainRes} is devoted to introducing the optimization problems we will deal with and stating the main results.
 In Section \ref{sectionBS}, the Blaschke-Santal\'o diagram $\mathcal{D}$ for the triple $(A,D,r)$ is plotted.
 The whole sections \ref{sec:proofTheoMin} and \ref{sec:proofTheoMax} are respectively concerned with the proofs of Theorems~\ref{theo:SOmin} and \ref{theo:SOmax}.
 Because of the variety and complexity of optimizers, the proofs appear really difficult and involve several tools of convex analysis, optimal control and geometry.